guhan/zerotociso/docs/GENERALSECURITY.md

 - CISO: Chief Information Security Officer
 - CSO: Chief Security Officer (interchangeable with CISO)
 - Data Hiding: Hide data from access
+- Data Loss Prevention (DLP): strategies and technologies used to prevent the unauthorized transfer or leakage of sensitive data
 - Due Care: reasonable care is taken to protect the interests of the organization
 - Due Diligence: practicing the activities that maintain due care
 - Endpoint detection and response (EDR): These technologies aim to secure network-connected endpoint systems (PCs, laptops, IoT, servers, etc.) against cyberthreats that have circumvented traditional security measures (basic antivirus).